 16) Garnish the bottom edge of the cake with chopped walnuts.

 This is definitely a very interesting carrot cake.
 And the actual carrot cake layer is pretty good too.
 Dense and very moist.
 If I make this again, I’d probably skip the cream cheese mousse layer, and use 2 carrot cake layer, so that it’s more “carrot cakey”.
-But overall, it is a nice cake and I’m looking forward to my next slide.
+But overall, it is a nice cake and I’m looking forward to my next slice.